JuliaTelecom/UHDBindings.jl/docs/src/index.md

 This simple package proposes some bindings to the UHD, the C driver of the Universal Software Radio Peripheral [USRP](https://files.ettus.com/manual/)

-The purpose is to able to see the radio peripheral inside a Julia session and to be able to send and receive complex samples directly within a Julia session.
+The purpose is to able to instantiate the radio peripheral inside a Julia session and to be able to send and receive complex samples directly within a Julia session.

 The package introduces the `UHDBinding` structure which pilots and controls the radio.
 This structure has two important fields namely `tx` and `rx` that are respectively related to transmitter and receiver stages.
 The function can takes `UHDBinding` as input parameter or `UHDBinding.rx`,`UHDBinding.tx`.
 In the latter case, the configuration will be set to both Tx and Rx stages.